 Step 6: Begin internship after the Statement of Understanding is submitted to PLU.
-Before a student can begin their internship, their internship site must complete PLU’s Statement of Understanding (SOU).
-Students may not begin their internship until their SOU is received by Alumni & Student Connections.
-Students will be notified by Elli Pippin, Director of Career & Experiential Learning at Alumni & Student Connections, when the MOU is complete and they can begin their internship.
+Before a student can begin their internship, their internship site must complete PLU’s Statement of Understanding (MOU).
+Students may not begin their internship until their MOU is received by Alumni & Student Connections.
+Students will be notified by Dr. Luther when the MOU is complete and they can begin their internship.
 Some internship sites have existing MOUs with PLU and students will not have to wait for this step to be completed.

 Will the department assign me to an internship site?

 No, it is your responsibility to secure an internship.
 The internship professor from the Department of Sociology & Criminal Justice and the Director of Career and Experiential Learning are here to support you to find an internship that connects to your vocational goals.

 Yes, completing a 4-credit internship (SOCI 495 or AICE 476) counts toward the sociology and criminal justice minors, in addition to majors.